 South America has also received immediate support in the aftermath of disasters via the European Union Civil Protection Mechanism.
 Following the deadly earthquake that hit Ecuador in 2016 and claimed more than 650 lives, the EU coordinated relief efforts and provided €5 million in emergency response.
 In 2017 and 2019, the EU also deployed experts and firefighters under the Mechanism to help Chile and Bolivia respectively fight some of the worst forest fires recorded on the continent.
 The Mechanism was also activated to address Bolivia’s drought in October 2016, the worst floods in 30 years in Peru during March 2017, and to provide expert advice in environmental risks related to oil spill, dam integrity and stability in Colombia in 2018.
 In January 2019, an environmental expert was deployed through the Mechanism to support the CADRI mission in Bolivia.

-As South America experiences social changes, the EU promotes coordination across its humanitarian partners, civil society and the private sector for a more efficient response during emergencies.
+As the region experiences social changes, the EU promotes coordination across its humanitarian partners, civil society and the private sector for a more efficient response during emergencies in the region.